-To begin, click the Small, Medium, or Large link under the picture at left.
+To begin, click the Small, Medium, or Large link under the picture of the game.
 This opens the horse game in a pop-up window.

 In this free horse online game, you start with a budget to purchase a race horse, hire a jockey and trainer, and rent stables for the horse.

 Win, Place, or Show through 20 races and finish off the season with big winnings in the bank.

 This is nothing serious about this light-hearted online horse game.
 It's just an enjoyable way to have fun while training important brain skills.